The Bulgarian antiaircraft artillery

 1915

 The first directions to protect the fighting troops against enemy aircrafts were introduced with Order on Field Army Nr.
 48, published by the Supreme Commander of the Bulgarian Army, maj. gen. Nikola Zhekov on 18 October 1915 at Kjustendil.
 This text, nevertheless, regarded aircrafts not as true weapons, but only as reconnaissance means.
-Therefore the rules contained in it were directed more to instruct the troops about the ways to deceive the enemy air observation, than to react to an air attack and to fire at aircrafts.
+Therefore the rules contained in it were directed more to instruct the troops about the way to deceive the enemy air observation, than to react to an air attack and to fire at the aircrafts.

 On 27 October col. Atanas Rakovski was appointed head of Bulgarian Air Defence.
 His first task was to provide the capital, the General Headquarters and the strategic bridges on river Arda and Maritza at Kuleliburgas and Fere-Dedeagach with air defence.
-He sent 2nd a/a section and 2 Madsen machine guns to Kyustendil, where the headquarters were based, and 3rd section to Kuleliburgas.
+He sent the 2nd a/a section and 2 Madsen machine guns to Kyustendil, where the headquarters were based, and the 3rd section to Kuleliburgas.
 The 10th Belomorska Division was charged to provide for the air defence of the bridges until the arrival of the guns dispatched from Sofia.
 Therefore 2 – 87mm slow firing guns and a platoon of infantry were sent at Kuleliburgas, while other 2 – 87mm guns of the same division were placed at Fere-Dedeagach.

 - Ruse : six guns with an infantry detachment;